reevefrancis17/options_visualizer/README.md

 2. Verify Python is installed correctly: `python --version`
 3. Try reinstalling requirements: `pip install -r requirements.txt --force-reinstall`
 4. Check the error logs in the `debug` directory
-5. For timeout errors, try again later as Yahoo Finance may have rate limits
+5. For rate limit errors, try again later as Yahoo Finance may have rate limits

 ## Notes

 - Data is fetched in real-time from Yahoo Finance
 - Market data is only available during market hours
 - Some stocks might have limited options data available
-- The application implements a 30-second timeout for data fetching to prevent hanging
+- The application will load all available expiration dates for a ticker
-- For tickers with many expiration dates, the app may only load the nearest ones due to the timeout
 - The progressive loading feature allows you to see and interact with partial data while more is being fetched
+- For tickers with many expiration dates, the app will continue loading in the background while allowing you to interact with the data that's already loaded